-Who was Stephen Lawrence?
+Who was Stephen Lawrence? - CBBC Newsround

 Stephen's father, Dr Neville Lawrence, said that his son's murder "opened the country's eyes" to racism.

-Stephen's mother, Baroness Doreen Lawrence, set up a charity in his name to give other young people the opportunities that Stephen missed out on.
+Doreen Lawrence set up a charity in his name to give other young people the opportunities that Stephen missed out on.